 Information and events for the ongoing 2020 Census.

 The 2020 Census is here!
-New Hampshire’s participation in the upcoming count of population on April 1, 2020, is of critical importance to determine the number of seats representing our state in the U.S. House of Representatives.
-But the Census will also provide our communities with information vital for funding and planning by state and local governments.
+New Hampshire’s participation in the 2020 Census is of critical importance to determine the number of seats representing our state in the U.S. House of Representatives.
+The 2020 Census will also determine how much funding our communities receive and provide information vital for funding and planning by state and local governments.
 A complete count of the population in 2020 is necessary for drawing accurate boundaries for voting and legislative districts, and communities rely on Census Bureau statistics for information to plan new businesses, schools, roads, hospitals, job training, centers, and senior care needs.

 2020 Census Information

 - General Resources - last updated July 14, 2020